-The work presents an unforeseen effect, not linked to human production, adressing the encounter with unexpected images that do not reveal their mechanism, the reasons that make them occur.
-The ephemeral nature of the light effect, the impossibility to preserved it or fully visually captured suggests a mental space devoid of practical justifications and purposes.
-The recreation, serialization and insistent reproducction of the light emphasises the value of preserving the anonymous, the unthinkable and imperceptible.
+The work presents an unforeseen effect, not linked to human production, addressing the encounter with unexpected images that do not reveal their mechanism, the reasons that make them occur.
+The ephemeral nature of the light effect, the impossibility to preserved it or fully visually captured it suggests a mental space devoid of practical justifications and purposes.
+At the work the recreation, serialization and insistent reproducction of the light emphasises the value of preserving the anonymous, the unthinkable and imperceptible.
 Echoing the desire of leaving the material world behind the light effect personifies the notion of an infinite liveless cosmic organism, devoid of origin.

 Exhibited: @Residence, Res Artis Project Space

 2 March to 1 April 2017

 Artsit: Cytter (US), Mónica Ferreras De la Maza (DR), Mayer\Leyva (Lucas Leyva and Jillian Mayer) (US), Emanuel Röhss (SWE), Julia Varela (SP/ARG).
 Curator: Jeremy Gales (AU).